 He had come here with a purpose, after all.
-If Lan Wangji had been by his side then and taken the cursed arm out to point the way, Wei Wuxian had no doubt that the thing would have thrashed and struggle with proximity to its goal.
+If Lan Wangji had been by his side then and taken the cursed arm out to point the way, Wei Wuxian had no doubt that the thing would have thrashed and struggled with proximity to its goal.
 Wei Wuxian may as well see what the liar Xue Yang wanted out of the Yiling Patriarch.

 Plus, there was the issue of that very familiar aura.

 Xue Yang stopped before the finest of the engraved coffins around the cold and unlit hall.
-This time he did not kick it open with his foot; instead he put down the elegant white sword he carried and bent to push the lid open inch by inch, his tired face spasming with effort and grief.
+This time he did not kick it open with his foot; instead, he put down the elegant white sword he carried and bent to push the lid open inch by inch, his tired face spasming with effort and grief.

 Xiao Xingchen lay within the oakwood box.
 A glance was enough to tell that his body had been tended to and washed, and the ribbon around his eyes changed.
 Were it not for how still and bloodless his skin was, one could easily have thought he was merely sleeping.